chtrembl/azure-cloud/petstore/08-configure-apps-to-use-application-insights/README.md

   ![](images/aks.png)

-  > 📝 Please Note, if **you are** using Kubernetes secrets, your manifests deployments should look like this
+  > 📝 Please Note, if **you are** using Kubernetes secrets, your manifests deployments should look something like this (will vary based on service)

   ```
     - name: PETSTOREPETSERVICE_SERVER_PORT